-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation MediaWiki on CentOS 7.
+I will show you the step-by-step installation of MediaWiki on CentOS 7.

 Start service Apache web server and MariaDB also enable it to start on boot of the server:

 systemctl start httpd systemctl start mariadb systemctl enable httpd systemctl enable mariadb

 By default, MariaDB is not hardened.
 You can secure MariaDB using the

 mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.

 Next, we will need to log in to the MariaDB console and create a database for MediaWiki.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for the MediaWiki software:

 MariaDB > create database mediawiki; MariaDB > grant all privileges on mediawiki.* to mwuser@localhost identified by 'your_password'; MariaDB > > flush privileges; MariaDB > quit;

 Step 4.
 Install MediaWiki.